 "After a terrifying incident of man, a policewoman detective needs to find a way to stop the creepy horde of roaches before it can kill more people."

 A star is born!
 On this day in 2014, Asteroid Vs. Earth enjoyed its release on U.S. home video.
-Directed by Christopher Ray, the SciFi feature starred Tia Carrere and Jason Brooks, and here's the plot summary as provided by IMDB.com:
+Directed by Christopher Ray from a story by Adam Lipsius, the SciFi feature starred Tia Carrere, Jason Brooks, and Tim Russ.
+Here's the plot summary as provided by IMDB.com:

 "When a shower of massive meteors threatens an extinction level event on Earth, the world's greatest minds devise a dangerous plan that will take the planet off its axis in order to avoid the impact."